BSDF Nguyên Tắc (Principled BSDF)¶

 - Trọng Lượng (Weight)

-Controls in the intensity of the sheen layer.
+Controls the intensity of the sheen layer.

 - Độ Nhám/Ráp/Rối (Roughness)